A continuation of the list of fall perennials.

 Patrinia villosa, patrinia, Zones 5-8.
 Patrinia has tiny white flowers that float above the foliage giving a lacy effect to the border.
 A nice plant to interweave with others.

 Persicaria amplexicaulis, mountain fleece, Zones 4-7.
 This plant caught my eye when I spotted it recently at the Berkshire Botanical Garden in Stockbridge, MA because I haven't seen it growing in the Atlanta area.
 It really stood out against a dark background with its little bottle-brushes of crimson flowers rising above a sea of green leaves.
 Long bloom period.

 Phlox paniculata, garden phlox, Zones 4-8.
 Phlox paniculata is certainly of one of the mainstays of the summer garden, but it will often continuing blooming into fall.
-'Jeana,' lavender-pink and mildew resistant, and 'World Peace,' white, are a couple of late season bloomers.
+'Franz Schubert,; lavender; 'Jeana,' lavender-pink and mildew resistant, and 'World Peace,' white, are a few late season bloomers.